 Although it rains almost all year round, the amount of rain varies in different parts of the island.
 In general, most rainfall occurs between June and October.
-Dominica has among the highest accumulation of rainfall in the Caribbean.
+Dominica has the highest accumulation of rainfall in the Caribbean.
 Humidity readings range from 70-90% in Roseau, the capital.

-These weather conditions – as well as the location of Dominica – make the island particularly vulnerable to hurricanes.
+These weather conditions and the location of Dominica make the island particularly vulnerable to hurricanes.
 Some of which can be very devastating, like Hurricane Maria in September 2017.
 The hurricane season starts on the 1st of June and lasts 6 months till the 30th of November.

 Dominica calls itself ‘The Nature Island’.
 We even boast that, if Christopher Columbus (who discovered Dominica) would come and visit us now, he would still recognize the island.
 And although I am not sure whether that statement is true, Dominica nonetheless boasts stunning natural beauty.
 From the lush rainforest, towering mountains, 365 rivers (yes, one for every day of the year!) countless waterfalls, volcanic wonders to amazing black beaches; Dominica has it all.

 The native inhabitants of Dominica, the Kalinago Indians, have been living on the island for centuries.
 Nowadays, the population is a mix of African and European cultures, as well as the native Kalinago Indians.
 You will find the names of places in both French and English.
 Dominica’s culture has been strongly influenced by the African culture, and nowadays you may see European and American influences too.

-It’s people is like a rich tapestry, just like their local and colourful Madras fabric.
+It’s people is like a rich tapestry, just like their local and colorful Madras fabric.
 Show cased in their by folklore wear, also known as Creole wear.

 Dominica is in the Atlantic Standard Time (AST) zone.
 Please check this link to see the difference with your home country.

 Our currency is the East Caribbean Dollar (XCD).
 To give you an idea, the fixed exchange rate for the US Dollar is 2.7169.
 If planning a visit, please note that rates may vary at the moment of exchange.